 “It was here (at VisAbility) that I met all the people who are now some of my closest friends,” Ming says.
 Sharing experiences with people her age helped Ming to feel less alone and better understand the impact her vision loss would have.

 “They played crucial roles in helping me come to terms with my condition, and introduced me to a whole new viewpoint and direction in life.”
-Ming accessed services at VisAbility which supported her on her journey to independence, like learning how to use a cane to navigate and utilise technology to her advantage in everyday activities.
+Ming accessed orientation and mobility services at VisAbility which supported her on her journey to independence, like learning how to use a cane to navigate and utilise technology to her advantage in everyday activities.

 “VisAbility will always be special to me, it was where I first entered the world of blindness.
 It is a place where I can always rely on to find help and a friendly face.”